 A detailed brief has not been prepared for this work, but an initial archaeological assessment has been requested consisting of a desk-based study and field walk-over.
-The methodology used follows the guidelines specified in Standard and Guidance for Archaeological Desk-based Assessment (Institute of Field Archaeologists, 1994, rev. 2004).
+The methodology used follows the guidelines specified in Standard and Guidance for Archaeological Desk-based Assessment (Institute of Field Archaeologists, 1994, rev. 2001 and 2008).
+This assessment builds upon GAT report 842 Proposed Nuclear Power Station at Wylfa, Anglesey, North Wales (March 2010), by assessing an additional land take area encompassing 90 hectares located to the south of the original development area (fig. 1).

 A desk-based assessment is defined as "a programme of assessment of the known or potential archaeological resource within a specified area or site on land, inter-tidal zone or underwater.
-It consists of a collation of existing written, graphic, photographic and electronic information in order to identify the likely character, extent, quality and worth of the known or potential archaeological resource in a local, regional, national or international context as appropriate" (Standard and Guidance for Archaeological Desk-based Assessment 1994, rev. 2004).
+It consists of a collation of existing written, graphic, photographic and electronic information in order to identify the likely character, extent, quality and worth of the known or potential archaeological resource in a local, regional, national or international context as appropriate" (Standard and Guidance for Archaeological Desk-based Assessment 1994, rev. 2001 and 2008).